johnhitz203/dockyard-accademy-notes/live_view.md

 ## LiveView Navigation
 <ins>Note:</ins> - An updated URL does not necessarily correspond ot a different LiveView

+### Navigation
+* Four main things - Can reset state or not depending on the navigation function used

 ### Live vs Push
 * Live - Used on the front end (in HTML)
   *  Creates a link in the Heex template